SpadeHeart

 • Remember - that whatever you leave behind after your visit, is a job for one of our other members to clear up after you.
 We hope that you can successfully locate the bins which are in every room in our building & relocate the kitchen for your dirty cups & glasses.
 Thank you

-• If you use cups or glasses from the kitchen, can you PLEASE remember to return them afterwards, hopefully you possess the knowledge & ability to wash them up etc - THANK YOU.
+• If you use cups or glasses from the kitchen, can you PLEASE remember to return them afterwards, hopefully you possess the knowledge & ability to wash them up or put them in the dishwasher - THANK YOU.

 CLUB DIARY - BRIDGE + CAKE